Tax Considerations for Different Business Structures

 Sole Proprietorships

-A sole proprietorship is when someone goes into business for themselves without creating a separate business entity.
+A sole proprietorship means you run the business alone, without forming a separate legal entity.
 Sole proprietorships are “pass-through” entities, meaning that they are not taxed as a business.
 As a result, all income to the business is taxed as personal income of the owner of the business at his or her individual income tax rates.
 Income received from a sole proprietorship is also subject to self-employment taxes but sole proprietorships are not subject to Texas state franchise taxes.

 Partnerships

-A partnership is a business structure that involves two or more people engaged in a single business.
+Partnerships involve two or more people running a business together.
 There are general partnerships, limited partnerships, and limited liability partnerships, each of which has specific advantages and disadvantages.
 For tax purposes, however, partnerships are considered pass-through entities similar to sole proprietorships.
 As a result, all income to the business is taxed as personal income to each of the partners.
 Income received by a general partner is subject to self-employment taxes, but income received by a limited partner is not.
 Limited partnerships and limited liability partnerships are also subject to Texas state franchise taxes, though franchise taxes may not be owed depending on types and levels of products and services.

 Limited Liability Companies (LLCs)

 LLCs are separate legal entities distinct from their owners.
-A single member LLC or one that is owned by spouses in a community property state such as Texas may be taxed as a disregarded entity, similar to a sole proprietorship.
+A single-member LLC or one owned by spouses in Texas may be taxed like a sole proprietorship (a disregarded entity).
 LLCs owned by more than one member may be treated as a partnership for tax purposes.
 Owners of LLCs also have the option to elect to be taxed as a C-corporation or an S-corporation.
 If taxed as a pass-through entity (a disregarded entity, a partnership or an S-corporation), then all business income becomes the owners’ personal income.
 If taxed as a C-corporation, the income of the business will be taxed at the entity level, and the income the owners receive from the business will be taxed as personal income.
 LLCs are also subject to employment taxes and Texas state franchise taxes, though no franchise taxes may be owed depending on types and levels of products and services.

 S-Corporations